deletehead/the_hax/external_methodology.md

   - [ ] Are there any administrative services (SSH/RDP/etc.) that aren't protected by MFA?
     - If there are, it's a finding.
 If not, get a second opinion based on their situation if this should be a finding or not.
   - Services such as NTP, SNMP, etc. should be a finding and PCI fail if compliance-oriented test
+  - ENSURE that these really are in scope for CDE.

 ## OSINT
 - [ ] Run `discover.sh`